 - Independent – Privately operated animal shelter -Not affiliated with any other organization or governmental agency

-- Dependent on donations, fundraising activities, grants, and income from the Second Chance Shop
+- Dependent on donations, membership dues, fundraising activities, grants, and income from the Second Chance Shop

 - Funds received are used locally